 For parents with children in secondary school, finding the money each year for school items can put a strain on their finances.
 To alleviate some of these financial burdens, parents are constantly looking at ways to reduce their children's school costs.
 However, there are many expenses such as uniforms, books, and voluntary contributions that are unavoidable.

 Parent's looking at reducing the cost of books during the post primary cycle said that the use of technology could have an impact here.
-In secondary school, 43% of parents said they would like to see more widespread use of laptops, iPads and eReaders in their children's classroom.
+In secondary school, parents said they would like to see more widespread use of laptops, iPads and eReaders in their children's classroom.

 There are other areas where parents can reduce costs such as lunches and transport.
 Secondary school children can bring a packed lunch, but for those that buy their lunch or eat in the school canteen the average spend on school lunches in the year is €321.
 In secondary school, transport costs for the academic year average around €252 but if children can walk or bike to school then this will eliminate the transport cost.

 Early life saving

 There are some measures parents can take to reduce the cost of sending their children to primary school, such as providing packed lunches, walking to school and availing of book rental schemes.
 Other solutions to minimising the financial burden of children's education is early planning and financial saving.